wpendl99/.github/profile/css/selectors/selectors.md

 ## Element type selector

-To start things off, we have a thing against serif fonts and so we want to make all elements in the document use a sans-serif font.
+To start things off, we want to make all elements in the document use a sans-serif font.
 We can do this by using an element name selector.
-By selecting the `body` element we can also cascade our declaration down to all children of the body, which is the whole document.
+By selecting the `body` element we will cascade our declaration down to all the children of the body, which is the whole document.

 ```css
 body {